NanoComp/meep/doc/docs/Python_User_Interface.md

 + `arr`: optional field to pass a pre-allocated NumPy array of the correct size, which will be overwritten with the field/material data instead of allocating a new array.
 Normally, this will be the array returned from a previous call to `get_array` for a similar slice, allowing one to re-use `arr` (e.g., when fetching the same slice repeatedly at different times).

-+ `omega`: optional frequency point over which the average of the diagonal of the dielectric and permeability tensors are evaluated (defaults to 0).
++ `omega`: optional frequency point over which the average eigenvalue of the dielectric and permeability tensors are evaluated (defaults to 0).

 For convenience, the following wrappers for `get_array` over the entire cell are available: `get_epsilon()`, `get_mu()`, `get_hpwr()`, `get_dpwr()`, `get_tot_pwr()`, `get_Xfield()`, `get_Xfield_x()`, `get_Xfield_y()`, `get_Xfield_z()`, `get_Xfield_r()`, `get_Xfield_p()` where `X` is one of `h`, `b`, `e`, `d`, or `s`.
 The routines `get_Xfield_*` all return an array type consistent with the fields (real or complex).
 The routines `get_epsilon()` and `get_mu()` accept the optional omega parameter (defaults to 0).